-On March 2-3 2021, Georgia Tech Professional Education (GTPE) hosted its signature event, the Affordable Degrees-at-Scale Symposium, as a way to examine the current- and future-state of at-scale programs based on successful implementations in the U.S. and around the globe.
+When GTPE delivered its first Affordable Degrees-at-Scale Symposium in 2017, it served as a way to examine the current- and future-state of at-scale programs based on successful implementations around the globe.

-When GTPE delivered its first symposium in 2017, it attracted 57 attendees from peer institutions.
-At this year’s virtual symposium, more than 500 attendees from higher education institutions all over the country attended, and featured 19 speakers from universities not only across the country, but also India and The Netherlands.
+Taking on new relevance since the coronavirus outbreak, this year’s symposiums focused on shifting the conversation from at-scale to reimaging the landscape of higher education.
+With more than 600 attendees from higher education institutions all over the country, the annual signature event featured 47 speakers from universities not only across the country, but also India and The Netherlands.